jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2021-08-20-glue-local-development/index.md

   - Docker
   - PySpark
   - Python
-authors:
-  - JaehyeonKim
-images: []
 cevo: 2
-description: In this post, I'll demonstrate how to build development environments for AWS Glue 1.0 and 2.0 using the Docker image and the Visual Studio Code Remote - Containers extension.
+description: Build development environments for AWS Glue 1.0 and 2.0 with the published Docker image and the Visual Studio Code Remote Containers extension.
 ---

+> **Status, September 2026.** This post targets AWS Glue 1.0 and 2.0, whose Python 3.6 and 3.7 runtimes are past end of support, and the published Docker image it builds on covers only those versions.
+Build a Glue 3.0 or later environment instead, as set out in the related posts below.

 As described in the product page, [AWS Glue](https://aws.amazon.com/glue) is a _serverless_ data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
 For development, a development endpoint is recommended, but it can be costly, inconvenient or [unavailable (for Glue 2.0)](https://docs.aws.amazon.com/glue/latest/dg/reduced-start-times-spark-etl-jobs.html).
 The [AWS Glue team published a Docker image](https://aws.amazon.com/blogs/big-data/developing-aws-glue-etl-jobs-locally-using-a-container/) that includes the AWS Glue binaries and all the dependencies packaged together.
 After inspecting it, I find some modifications are necessary in order to build a development environment on it.
 In this post, I'll demonstrate how to build development environments for AWS Glue 1.0 and 2.0 using the Docker image and the [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.